-Living with an Injunction is Burdensome
+Living with an Restraining Order is Burdensome

 No one ever said that living under the strict constraints of an injunction against abuse was easy.
 The person subject to the injunction must watch where they are at all times and be careful to whom they speak and about what they speak because a misstep could become a violation of the judge’s order.

 Injunctions for protection can become a part of the public record.
 Therefore, prospective employers could search for public records and find the order.
 The potential employer might not want to hire someone who was accused of mistreating someone.

 Restraining orders have wider implications.
 The person subject to restraint might lose the opportunity to see and contact one’s family.
 A judge in the family court might look at the existence of an injunction as a reason to refuse legal custody or visitation rights with the person’s children.
 The judge might feel that the person who is not subject to a restringing order is the parent who is better suited to care for the children born of the relationship.